Arctic Paper’s supervisory board is composed of the

 From 2001 to 2004, Ms. Raben was employed as Traffic & Operations Manager at Royal Frans Maas Group (Promexim), where she was responsible, among others, for the expansion and development of the logistics network.
 Then from 2004 to 2006 she was a Business Development Manager at Gefco Polska Sp. z o.o.
 In the years 2006-2010 she was the Global Transport Expertise Director at FM Logistic responsible for the standardization of transport processes in all countries where FM was present (12 countries).

 From July 2013 to April 2016, Ms. Raben held the position of the President of the Board of the Sea Port of Gdansk S.A., the largest Polish seaport.

-Currently, Ms. Dorota Raben is a member of the board in companies belonging to the Clip Group (Clip Intermodal, Clip Logistics, Logistic and Investment Center Poznań II).
+Ms. Dorota Raben since 1st of March 2019 until 10th of October 2019 was a member of the board in companies belonging to the Clip Group (Clip Intermodal, Clip Logistics, Logistic and Investment Center Poznań II).

 In addition, Ms. Dorota Raben is an advisor to the Management Board in the following companies: Euro-net Sp. z o.o.
 (RTV EURO AGD), Śnieżka S.A., Hyper Poland Sp. z o.o.

 She is a member of the Supervisory Board at Trefl S.A.

 In addition, Ms. Raben runs an advisory company - Dorota Raben Consulting and for 9 years has been a master's, postgraduate, MBA and DBA lecturer in logistics management and company building strategy at the Kozminski University, Warsaw School of Economics, IPI PAN and Łazarski University.